Radioactive decay: Units

 The International System of Units (SI) unit of radioactive activity is the becquerel (Bq), named in honor of the scientist Henri Becquerel.
 One Bq is defined as one transformation (or decay or disintegration) per second.

 An older unit of radioactivity is the curie, Ci, which was originally defined as "the quantity or mass of radium emanation in equilibrium with one gram of radium (element)".
 Today, the curie is defined as 3.7×10^10 disintegrations per second, so that 1 curie (Ci) = 3.7×10^10 Bq.

 For radiological protection purposes, although the United States Nuclear Regulatory Commission permits the use of the unit curie alongside SI units, the European Union European units of measurement directives required that its use for "public health ... purposes" be phased out by 31 December 1985.

-The effects of ionizing radiation are often measured in units of gray for mechanical or sievert for damage to tissue.
+Absorbed dose is measured in grays (Gy), while equivalent and effective doses are expressed in sieverts (Sv).

 Types

 Radioactive decay results in a reduction of summed rest mass, once the released energy (the disintegration energy) has escaped in some way.
 Although decay energy is sometimes defined as associated with the difference between the mass of the parent nuclide products and the mass of the decay products, this is true only of rest mass measurements, where some energy has been removed from the product system.
 This is true because the decay energy must always carry mass with it, wherever it appears (see mass in special relativity) according to the formula E = mc^{2}.
 The decay energy is initially released as the energy of emitted photons plus the kinetic energy of massive emitted particles (that is, particles that have rest mass).
 If these particles come to thermal equilibrium with their surroundings and photons are absorbed, then the decay energy is transformed to thermal energy, which retains its mass.

 Decay energy, therefore, remains associated with a certain measure of the mass of the decay system, called invariant mass, which does not change during the decay, even though the energy of decay is distributed among decay particles.
 The energy of photons, the kinetic energy of emitted particles, and, later, the thermal energy of the surrounding matter, all contribute to the invariant mass of the system.
 Thus, while the sum of the rest masses of the particles is not conserved in radioactive decay, the system mass and system invariant mass (and also the system total energy) is conserved throughout any decay process.
 This is a restatement of the equivalent laws of conservation of energy and conservation of mass.